Hussein Rashid, PhD, is founder of islamicate, L3C, a consultancy focusing on religious literacy and cultural competency.

 Hussein appears on mainstream media, including CNN, Channel 4 (UK), Al-Jazeera America, The New York Times, The Wall Street Journal, and has published at On Faith (Washington Post), Belief Blog (CNN), On Being (NPR), The Revealer, and as a contributor to Religion News Service.

 His current projects include a documentary on Muslims in America.
 He worked with the Children’s Museum of Manhattan as a content expert on their exhibit “America to Zanzibar: Muslim Cultures Near and Far.”
 He is also an executive producer on the award-winning animated short “The Secret History of Muslims in America.”
-He recently finished working as the Project Director of at the Smithsonian’s National Museum of Asian Art.
+He recently finished working as the Project Director of The Arts of Devotion at the Smithsonian’s National Museum of Asian Art.